 Some equipment for example includes Cisco Network Assistant, Cisco routers, Cisco switches, or Cisco Firewalls.
 Monitoring Cisco software will provide a window to your Cisco network, and gather necessary information across all your Cisco devices.
 This is essential for IT teams to keep your systems operational.
 If you can't properly track network performance, monitor usage and create alerts and notifications when things aren’t functioning as they should, your entire network could come crashing down.

 Many Cisco devices have their own built-in network monitoring.
 For example, IP SLA (Internet protocol service level agreement) is a Cisco network monitor tool, and a feature of the Cisco Internetwork Operating System (Cisco IOS).
 This network assistant allows IT professionals to collect information about network performance in real time.

 Third party monitoring tools

 Monitoring Cisco devices with Cisco monitoring tools may be all the support an enterprises needs.
-The same goes for other equipment vendors like Avaya, Microsoft, Zoom, Mitel, Juniper and more.
+The same goes for monitoring tools from other equipment vendors like Zoom, Avaya, Microsoft, Mitel, Juniper and more.
 However, a lot of built-in monitoring software and out-of-box troubleshooting tools don’t have a local user interface.
 Some networks consist of thousands of people and multiple-vendor devices, stretching across many physical sites.
 This can make effective network management a tough job for IT departments, creating situations where one device won't talk to another, or becomes outdated and creates glitches in the network.